top of page

 Baroness Bolsover, The Victorian Afternoon Tea Lady's new reticule or handbag

-It doesn’t get any better than this!
+IT DOESN'T GET ANY BETTER THAN THIS!
 Studded with diamantes and costing an absolute fortune at £25!
-That’s ALMOST £4,000 IN MY VICTORIAN TIMES!!!
+That’s ALMOST £4,000 IN MY VICTORIAN DAYS!!!

 The most remarkable thing is…it has room for my MOBILE PHONE!
 The NEW essential bag item, but just to be perfectly clear, most definitely NOT a Victorian handbag item.